evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 ]
 ```

-Each test result object holds data about a specific test and its
+Each `test` object holds data about a specific test and its
 subtests.
 It is represented by the
 [`Test` struct](https://pkg.go.dev/github.com/evergreen-ci/poplar#Test),
 and contains these fields: